 Once an asset has been sold on an NFT marketplace and a unique identifier has been generated for it, it’s recorded indelibly on that particular blockchain, and there’s no way to tamper with it or misrepresent the product to future buyers.
 Everyone can easily look up an NFT and compare it to the NFT of an item currently listed on the marketplace.

 That’s all good and well, but it’s also a circular problem for first-time NFTs.
 Because unless you know the seller, you have no way of verifying the authenticity of the listed item.
 For all you know, you may be buying the NFT for a counterfeit.
 The NFT is technically valid because it’s just a hash; in this case, it happens to uniquely identify a counterfeit.
 But that’s not exactly helpful, is it?

 The incident undermines one of the things that make NFTs so attractive: the fact that they offer cryptographically secure authenticity.
 But the problem is that authenticity is dependent on the seller being who they say they are.

 Where there is money involved, there will always be scammers trying to exploit people.
 If NFTs are unable to prevent counterfeiting, then of what use are they to anyone?
 A proof of ownership is meaningless if the underlying asset is a fake.

-NFTs open up a whole new world of theft, making it easier for other people to profit off of you and your content—like when someone sold one of Terence Eden's tweets as an NFT.
+This is not a new problem, but NFTs open up a whole new world of theft and make it easier for people to impersonate artists and sell their work.
+In fact, you don’t even have to be an artist—any piece of digital content is up for grabs, like when someone sold one of Terence Eden’s tweets as an NFT.